kinggreedy/kanava14-fi/README.md

 # Architecture story

-Although the test only requires us to develop a platform, I would like to put the context of starting a brand new website for a new client that does not have a website before, providing a small CD/CI solution without any previous tools for DevOps.
+The context of the project is to setup a brand new website for a new client that does not have a website before, providing a small CD/CI solution without any previous tools for DevOps.
 This approach cause a small problem with the architecture and repository management, because this repository actually host 3 components at once (which should have their own repo): application, devbox, deployment scripts.
 I tried to not over engineering while keeping everything clean and robust.

 There are some assumption to be made: